Translate this page: Google Open in Google Translate Opens in a new tab

 Also known as: MRD23, Autosomal Dominant Intellectual Disability 23, SETD5-Related Syndrome, SETD5 haploinsufficiency; overlaps with 3p25.3 Microdeletion Syndrome

-Inheritance: Most cases are de novo; an estimated 10–20% are inherited from a parent who may themselves be unaffected or mildly affected
+Inheritance: Most cases are de novo; an estimated 10–15% are inherited from a parent who may be unaffected (reduced penetrance) or only mildly affected (variable expressivity)

 First described: 2014